 The Farm Bureau Women’s Leadership Committee was established to aid the organization in its efforts to effectively use women’s talents to accomplish the goals and objectives of the Farm Bureau organization.
 Committee members are a dedicated group of individuals who work to ensure the ideals of Farm Bureau are upheld.
 They lead and represent the women and families of Florida Farm Bureau.

-Click on your district to learn about your representative and to contact her.
+Click on your district to learn about your representative.
+To contact any of your district representatives, email

 Youth Speech Contest

 Each year the Women’s Leadership Committee sponsors a Youth Speech Contest for high school students.
 The contest promotes a stronger interest and clearer understanding of agriculture among our youth.

 The contest begins at the county level.
 The winner of each county contest competes in district contests and the district winners will present at the Florida Farm Bureau state annual meeting in October.
 To view contest rules and regulations,.

 Women’s Activity Award